GunioRobot/athenry/doc/quickstart.markdown

 files used for building the chroot here.
 Blindly copies files to chrootdir/etc recursivley.

-**stageurl**: This optional setting downloads a seed stage3 to be used in our chroot.
-As mentioned you can ignore this if you have already placed a stage3 in your workdir.
+**stageurl**: This is the url where Athenry will grab the stage seed from.

-**snapshoturl**: This optional setting downloads a seed portage snapshot to be used in our chroot.
-As mentioned you can ignore this if you already have placed a snapshot in your workdir.
+**snapshoturl**: This is the url where Athenry will grab the portage snapshot from.

 **verbose**: Does what it implies, toggles verbose level.
 Even with this set to false you can tail the log file to see the progress.